LiveTL/api-docs/source/index.html.md

 Code | Description
 ---- | -----------
-204 No Content | The API has modified the translation specified 400 Bad Request | You didn't include any properties in the JSON body 404 Not Found | A translation does not exist with the specified ID 403 Forbidden | You attempted to modify a translation you don't have permission for
+204 No Content | The API has modified the translation specified 200 OK | The API acknowledged the request, but there wasn't anything to update 400 Bad Request | You didn't include any properties in the JSON body 404 Not Found | A translation does not exist with the specified ID 403 Forbidden | You attempted to modify a translation you don't have permission for